solidtime-io/self-hosting-examples/1-docker-with-database/readme.md

 ## Prerequisites

 - [Docker](https://docs.docker.com/engine/install/)
-- A reverse proxy like Nginx or Traefik
+- A reverse proxy like Nginx or Traefik OR you can use the solidtime image without a reverse proxy for local setups.

 The reverse proxy can be installed with or without Docker.
 The example only exposes the solidtime application on a port defined by a configuration.